FiftySen/RecruitAI/README.md

   # AI-Powered Recruitment Platform

   This is a code bundle for AI-Powered Recruitment Platform.
-The original project is available at https://www.figma.com/design/QUsm2tjYlEscTzVuiTwIqP/AI-Powered-Recruitment-Platform.
+A Final Year Project proposed in UTAR by a nood CS student.

   ## Running the code